linux-integrity/ima-doc/ima-configuration.rst

 CONFIG_IMA_APPRAISE
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This boolean enables local file measurement integrity appraisal.
+This boolean enables verifying local file integrity.

 The default is ``enforce`` mode.
 See :ref:`config-ima-appraise-bootparam` and :ref:`ima-appraise` for